eatme-global/internal-documentation/docs/playbook/creating-pos-restaurants.md

 ### Connect Account Details  :

-* Enter the authorized authentication password provided by EatMe Globals, then the option to select a platform id will be enabled.
+* Enter the authorized authentication password provided by EatMe Global, then the option to select a platform id will be enabled.
 * Once the platform id gets enabled Select the value to EatMe Platform and do not select the connect ID.
 Refer to figure 3.8
 * **Note :** Keep the wallet payments option turned off.